 There’s so much choice for things to do in Edinburgh and my dream itinerary was coming together perfectly.
-I literally thought, if I don’t book this city break now, I never will, so my decision was made and I was looking forward to my 2 days in Edinburgh before I knew it!
+I literally thought, if I don’t book this city break now, I never will, so my decision was made and I was looking forward to exploring Edinburgh in 2 days before I knew it!

 2 Days in Edinburgh

 Modern One – National Galleries of Scotland